 Load-Nutrition Interface framework.
 Nutritional biochemistry linked to connective tissue integrity and HRV recovery.

 Participant safety and scientific credibility are non-negotiable.
-All MMSx Authority research operates under documented ethics protocols, pre-registered methodologies, and transparent COI disclosure.
-All outputs are indexed in a transparent public governance portal.
+MMSx Authority research operates under documented ethics protocols, pre-registered methodologies, and transparent COI disclosure.
+Reporting-stage standards apply as the corresponding studies and reviews reach completion.

 Affiliated institutions operate independently while aligning with MMSx Authority's published scientific frameworks.
 Affiliation is strictly academic and collaborative — non-commercial.